bonitasoft/bonita-doc/md/bdm-management-in-bonita-bpm-portal.md

 ::: info
 **:fa-info-circle: Note:** The deployment of a Business Data Model requires pausing the service during the operation, so that the update can be performed without affecting ongoing processes.
- For Entreprise, Efficiency and Performance editions, you must have no [access control](#installAccessControl) file installed in order to be able to install or update the Business Data Model.
+ For Enterprise, Efficiency and Performance editions, you must have no [access control](#installAccessControl) file installed in order to be able to install or update the Business Data Model.
 :::

 5. When services are paused, go to the **BDM** menu.